arman-aru/bike-resale-server-side/README.md

 # ⚫ This Project based on resale bike .

 # ⚫ In the website i make Unique header with some Unique feature .

+# ⚫ This Website header create with dynamic route that's why we don't need much time to reload page when we click on pages.